hhlu/howardlu.com/_posts/2013-09-01-getting-started-with-vagrant-and-puppet.md

     }

 Now you're done.
-In the directory where your `Vagrantfile` is located, run `vagrant reload`, which will shutdown your VM, restart it, and apply all the configurations.
-Note that `vagrant provision` can apply configurations to a VM that has already started, but since the `manifests` and `modules` directory did not exist when you first ran `vagrant up`, you need to reload the VM in order for the new directories to get mounted.
+In the directory where your `Vagrantfile` is located, run `vagrant reload` which will shutdown your VM, restart it, and apply all the configurations.
+Note that `vagrant provision` can normally apply configurations to a VM while it is current running, but since the `manifests` and `modules` directory did not exist when you first ran `vagrant up`, you need to reload the VM in order for the new directories to get mounted.

-First start will always take a while since your configurations might have many might have many dependencies of their own which all need to get downloaded, but your output should look like this in the end:
+First start after a configuration update might take a while, but your output should look something like this in the end:

     [default] Attempting graceful shutdown of VM...
     [default] Setting the name of the VM...